 My dance card is full.
 Beginning in the 18th century, women at a formal ball would fill out a little card with the names of the gentlemen with whom they intended to dance each dance.
 In modern times, it means you have no time to spend with someone.

 He acts likes he’s got St. Vitus Dance.
 Sydenham’s chorea or chorea minor is the technical name of a disorder causing one to jerk and twitch and is commonly referred to using the name of the patron saint of dance and dancers.
+This saying usually describes someone who is fidgety and who just can’t sit still.
 St. Vitus will also protect you from lightning strikes.
 Who knew?